Home » Smoke control » Smoke control engineering (ISI) » Smoke extraction engineering – Theatre

 Fire safety in theaters: the importance of rapid evacuation

-Defining heat flow: challenges in fire modeling
+Definition of heat flow rate: challenges in fire modeling

 Scenarios considered